-DocMounter is a free .NET documentation tool that allows you to easily build help files and XML documentation for .NET assemblies:
+DocMounter is a free .NET documentation tool allowing you to build help files and XML documentation for .NET assemblies:

-This .NET documentation utility can produce the following output:
+This .NET documentation utility produces the following output:

-- An HxS help files in the MSHelp2 format which can be easily converted in the modern MSHC or MS Help Viewer 1.0 format introduced with Visual Studio 2010.
-These help solutions can contain both member topics and custom conceptual content.
+- An HxS help file in the MSHelp2 format that can be converted to MSHC for Microsoft Help Viewer (read more).
+Help solutions of this kind can contain both member topics and custom conceptual content.

-- A manual document for the conceptual content in a form of a single HTML which can be converted to a well-formatted printable PDF or another format.
+- A manual for the conceptual content as a single HTML that can be converted to a well-formatted printable PDF or a document of another format.

-- The standard MS XML Documentation files to use with your .NET products in Visual Studio for IntelliSense and in the Object Browser.
+- A standard Microsoft XML Documentation file for .NET assemblies used by Visual Studio for IntelliSense and in the Property Browser.

 Reasons to create and main benefits

-From the first versions of Visual Studio .NET, it has been possible to document your classes directly in code and create the standard documentation sections (such as the summary, remarks, parameter descriptions etc) which contain the standard tags.
-But for us, developers, it was quite inconvenient to fully document our classes and create such long sections as remarks directly in code.
-The situation is worse in the case when the documentation is created by a technical writer and the code is created by a developer; it is not quite appropriate for them to work with the same source files simultaneously.
+From the first versions of Visual Studio .NET, it has been possible to document .NET classes directly in code by writing content for standard documentation sections - such as summary, remarks, or parameter descriptions.
+But for us, developers, it was quite inconvenient to fully document our classes and create long remarks directly in code.
+The situation is even worse in the case when the documentation is created by a technical writer that cannot edit the source code files at the same time while the developer is working with them.

 There are few open-source projects to build documentation, such as outdated NDoc and the SandCastle documentation compiler.
 But if you have ever tried to use them, you know how difficult to make them work and adjust for real-world needs.